But I digress.

 Why start with the bullpens?

 Because it's relatively simple.
-The top four guys with the most saves are usually guaranteed automatic spots on the teams.
-Emphasis on the word 'usually' though.
+The top four guys with the most saves are automatically on the teams.
+Usually.

-Last year, I started with the National League staff.
-This time, I'll begin with the American League.
-The closers on this year's AL team are:
+Last year, I started with the American League staff, this time, I'll begin the National League closers.
+On this year's team are:

 So right now, we've named the bullpens for each team.
 Who will fill out the rest of the rosters?